 |Degree Field||Arboriculture, forestry, horticulture or related field|

-Sources: *U.S. Bureau of Labor Statistics, **Various job listings (September 2012)
+Sources: U.S. Bureau of Labor Statistics, Various job listings (September 2012), *Payscale.com

 Step 1: Earn a Degree

-While it's not always required, some employers prefer arborists that have a degree.
-Associate's programs in arboriculture include courses in soil fertility, plant pathology and community forestry.
+While it's not always required, some employers prefer arborists have a degree.
+Associates programs in arboriculture include courses in soil fertility, plant pathology, and community forestry.
 Students may also receive instruction in turfgrass management.
-Bachelor's programs in forestry or urban forestry cover similar topics, such as botany, soil science and forest ecology.
-A minor in arboriculture may be available as part of a horticulture or forestry bachelor's program.
+Bachelor's programs in forestry or urban forestry include courses in botany, forest ecology, and soil science.
+A minor in arboriculture may be available as part of a four year forestry or horticulture program.

-- Complete an internship.
-Some postsecondary programs offer internships that allow students to gain hands-on experience.
-Internships give students the chance to hone the skills they've learned and prepare for full-time work.
+Complete an internship.
+Some postsecondary programs offer internships that allow students to gain hands-on experience in arboriculture.
+Internships give students the chance to hone their skills and prepare for full-time work.